mangoomeh/fakebook/README.md

 # fakebook

 ## Info
-Based on facebook the app has the following functionalities:
+Based on facebook.
+The app has the following functionalities:
 1. Create account
 2. Make a post
 3. Like a post